Is Honey Healthy? The Health Benefits Of Honey Explained

 Honey For Diabetes Explained

-The healing benefits of honey for diabetes go much further than many have long thought possible and unlike many natural products, honey does not interfere with any medication that we may be taking to try and treat our diabetes with at the time.
+The health benefits of honey for diabetes go much further than many have long thought possible.
+Unlike many natural products, honey does not interfere with any medication that we may be taking to treat diabetes.

-In fact, studies have shown that honey with a combination of cinnamon can actually aid certain forms of diabetes medication, making them more effective at treating the illness overall.
+In fact, studies have shown that honey with a combination of cinnamon can actually aid certain forms of diabetes medication.
+The mixture can make them more effective at treating the illness overall.

 By raising insulin levels and lowering hyperglycemia, you can actively manage your diabetes more effectively over time.
-So be sure to add both raw honey and cinnamon to your diet if you’re trying to cope with diabetes and be sure to monitor your blood levels closely to see how your body reacts.
+So be sure to add both raw honey and cinnamon to your diet if you’re trying to cope with diabetes.
+Monitor your blood levels closely to see how your body reacts.

 — CNN (@CNN) November 25, 2017